❌ Avoid Mistakes Visitors Make on Public Transport in Dublin – with this Locals Guide

 One of the biggest advantages of the LEAP Card is that it allows for contactless payments.
 You won’t need to worry about purchasing individual tickets each time you ride.

 - Fare Caps: LEAP users benefit from fare caps.
 For example, the most an adult can pay in a single day is €8.
-After that, any additional journeys are free.
+After that, any additional journeys are free (I'll explain a little more about this in the below section)

 - 90-Minute Travel Window: With the LEAP Card, you can travel across as many Dublin Buses, LUAS trams, or DART trains as you like within a 90-minute period for just €2.